The History of South Georgia Medical Center

 Also in 2002, Patient Care Services asked that 5-east, which was closed when Greenleaf was purchased, be turned into an Intermediate Care Unit (IMCU) for patients requiring a higher degree of skilled nursing care, but not the 2-to-1 nursing ration found in intensive care.
 Renovations were quickly completed and the IMCU became operational in 2003.

+In 2005, SGMC celebrated its 50th anniversary.
 In the years ahead, we hope to continue our operational growth and service enhancements.
-SGMC is proud to be the leading economic engine in Valdosta and Lowndes County generating over $415 million in annual economic impact.
 We have distinguished ourselves by providing state-of-the-art health technologies and treatments, including numerous “firsts” in the region.
 This dedication to medical excellence helps us to attract and retain some of the profession's most talented affiliated physicians, nurses and other medical professionals.

 We’ve invested heavily in computer archival and retrieval of patient medical information.
 In 2005, SGMC continues to move towards a totally paperless electronic medical record (EMR) system.
 Key components of this multi-million dollar initiative are Medication Administration, Physician Order Entry, Electronic Charting and Work Management Systems.
 EMR has improved efficiency, patient safety and eliminated the vast storage requirements once needed to house paper records.
 Today, SGMC has over 1000 computers and approximately 130 systems throughout our organization.
 Satellites link computers throughout our community and secure Internet connections allow physicians to consult with caregivers at the hospital as quickly as test results become available and/or patient conditions change.